-&lt;sup>6 Educational attainment is reported by the educational establishment directly to Statistics Norway, thereby minimizing any measurement error due to misreporting.
+6 Educational attainment is reported by the educational establishment directly to Statistics Norway, thereby minimizing any measurement error due to misreporting.
 The education register started in 1970; we use information from the 1970 Census for individuals who completed their education before then.
 Census data are self reported but the information is considered to be very accurate; there are no spikes or changes in the education data from the early to the later cohorts.
 See Møen, Salvanes and Sørensen [2003] for a description of these data.

-&lt;sup>7 Of the men in the 1967-1987 cohorts, 1.2 percent died before 1 year and 0.9 percent died between 1 year of age and registering with the military at about age 18.
+7 Of the men in the 1967-1987 cohorts, 1.2 percent died before 1 year and 0.9 percent died between 1 year of age and registering with the military at about age 18.
 About 1 percent of the sample of eligible men had emigrated before age 18, and 1.4 percent of the men were exempted because they were permanently disabled.
 An additional 6.2 percent are missing for a variety of reasons including foreign citizenship and missing observations.
 See Eide et al. [2005] for more details.
+There are also some missing IQ scores for individuals who showed up to the military.
+In total, we have IQ scores on about 84% of the relevant population.

-There are also some missing IQ scores for test score is an unweighted mean of the three subtests.
-The IQ score is reported in stanine (Standard Nine) units, a method of standardizing raw scores into a nine point standard scale with a normal distribution, a mean of 5, and a standard deviation of 2.8
+Cronbach 1964].
+The word test is similar to the vocabulary test in WAIS, and the figures test is similar to the Raven Progressive Matrix test [Cronbach 1964].
+The composite IQ test score is an unweighted mean of the three subtests.
+The IO score is reported in stanine (Standard Nine) units, a method of standardizing raw scores into a nine point standard scale with a normal distribution, a mean of 5, and a standard deviation of 2.8